rtdi/AppContainer/README.md

 - [Important Software Design Patterns used](background/002 - Design Patterns.md)
 - [Design Thinking - WebUI development](background/003 - Building Web UIs.md)

+## Quickstart

+Attention: A better docker run command is explained in the [Installation](docs/000 - Installation details.md) document.

+On any computer capable of running software containers the image can be downloaded from docker hub

+    docker pull rtdi/appcontainer:latest-hana
+    docker pull rtdi/appcontainer:latest-snowflake

+Then start the image via docker run.
+Only one parameter must be set, the environment variable JDBCURL.
+For Hana this consists of the hostname (in this example hana.rtdi.io) and the port number (39015 because the instance number is 90 - pattern is 3<instanceNo>15) and the MDC database name (here HXE).
+For Snowflake see the [Snowflake JDBC documentation](https://docs.snowflake.com/en/user-guide/jdbc-configure.html#jdbc-driver-connection-string).

+Examples:
+Hana:

+    docker run -d -p 80:8080 -e JDBCURL="jdbc:sap://hana.rtdi.io:39015/?databaseName=HXE" \
+      rtdi/appcontainer:latest-hana

+Snowflake:

+    docker run -d -p 80:8080 -e JDBCURL="jdbc:snowflake://tn0815.eu-central-1.snowflakecomputing.com/?db=MYDATABASE" \
+      rtdi/appcontainer:latest-snowflake

+From then on the application can be opened with at the URL http://&lt;dockerhostname&gt;/AppContainer/ with a list of applications

 ## User Journey

 First and foremost is the user.
 So let's imagine a developer with the need to build a relatively complex database application from ground up but also consider cases where parts exist already, e.g. the database tables exist and only the UI must be built.